 Laurie was a genuine, open, and passionately caring person.
 From the age of two she taught me things – like putting her hands on both sides of my face and making me look at her when she talked to me.
 She was asking for the same intense attention she gave to others.

 Laurie was the kind of person who gives all and expects nothing in return.
 She loved being a grandmother and would drop anything to play with the grandchildren.
 She worked tirelessly in the background many days to make sure everyone had a good meal that accommodated everyone’s dietary needs.
-Our grandson David was more shy than his siblings and for years, each time she came to visit, Laurie made a game of chasing David until she got a kiss or hug.
+Our grandson David was shyer than his siblings and for years, each time she came to visit, Laurie made a game of chasing David until she got a kiss or hug.
 He ran and he giggled, but he loved being caught too.
 Sibling issues were often solved with humor – like the time she and her sister, Cheri found they could get more school clothes if they shared some basic pieces.
 Laurie was more classic style and Cheri ruffled or knotted scarves and other accessories.
 Laurie tried to get her sister to unkink the knotted clothing but it wasn’t working.
 One day she came home from school and ran up to her room, calling down that she’d be there in a few minutes.
 She was mysteriously cheerful when her sister came home and went up to her room.
 Cheri’s laughter could be heard through the house.
 Laurie had knotted everything knottable in her sister’s room – clothing, curtains, the works!

 Her hobbies were also centered around bringing others pleasure.
 She enjoyed knitting and felting items for family, coworkers and friends.
-We miss her flute music that was part of family gatherings and especially a favorite song, It Is Well With My Soul, she would quote when life was challenging.
+We miss her flute music that was part of family gatherings and especially a favorite song, It Is Well with My Soul, she would quote when life was challenging.
 She could handle challenges because the ‘big rocks’ of her life were settled, giving her a firm foundation.
 Her herb garden, her pride and joy, continues to inspire us.
 She made teas and ointments and gifted many different concoctions to anyone who had a need.
 When our grandson had cancer, she researched and prepared him gourmet meals.
 When David asked what of all those wonderful things he could eat, she exclaimed, “All of it, of course!”

 She enjoyed her work as payment services manager at UW-Stevens Point and beyond being described by coworkers as a professional inspiration, a lasting legacy and friend, and one who would, with a big friendly grin, set others right whenever they needed guidance, she also encouraged several students there when they were hungry, ill or lonely.
 Laurie delighted in learning and continued her education.
 We enjoyed discussing some of her elective courses, especially Native American studies, part of her heritage.